 South Africa is just about South Africa it would seem.
 There is no concern or worry about forming a collective partnership with other nations in Africa to best conserve wildlife.
 South Africa is about trade at all costs?

 Change must come, but we will need active participation by the South African “conservation” organizations – for example to take the decision to sell 800 lion skeletons to court.
 The DEA did not do their due process in public consultation, the DEA cannot prove that those 800 skeletons are all from captive bred lions, the DEA cannot prove that the decision will NOT promote poaching of wild lions for their bones.
-We would have that any competent lawyer should be able to run with these instructions in order to seek at least an injunction against this proposed sale.
+We would hope that any competent lawyer would feel confident to run with these instructions in order to seek at least an injunction against this proposed sale?

 Picture credit - Brent Stirton